-This Saturday, Nov.
-14, they will bring that energy to a live stream release party where they will play the record in its entirety for the first time ever with professional audio, lights, multiple camera angles, and more.
-This is not a pre-recorded live stream, so the guys will be reading fan comments from the stage.
+After a few delays due to COVID-19, they will bring that energy to a live stream release party on Saturday, Feb.
+6, 2021 where they will play the record in its entirety for the first time ever with professional audio, lights, multiple camera angles, and more.
+This is not a pre-recorded video, so the guys will be reading fan comments from the stage.
 Tickets, which start at $10, are on sale now at Veeps.
-Limited edition ticket packages are available, including exclusive merch and a Zoom afterparty.
+Limited edition ticket packages are also available that include CDs, exclusive merch, and a Zoom afterparty.

 Phil Freeman (vocals/bass), Ben Guiles (guitar), and Jonny Ross (drums) love to constantly create and play live.
 Gone is the notion that a rock band should only release 10 songs at a time every two years.
 In a world where music fans crave new content constantly, STT aims to deliver their brand of art all of the time, drawing inspiration from a newer wave of rock bands such as Highly Suspect and Royal Blood, as well as rock legends like Foo Fighters, Audioslave, and Deep Purple.
 Taking matters into their own hands, the group can create and release songs, podcasts, live online concerts, and more with no rules.
 In a social media-driven world, they know releasing consistent quality content is as important as playing great live shows.